Prookle/Murder-Mystery-Bot/README.md

 # Database
 This bot can either use a json file or MongoDB as a database!
 By default it uses json, but if you'd like to use mongoDB then paste your mongoDB login key in mongoDBLoginInfo.txt and in bot.py set LocalStorage to false.
-The bot will use "discord" as the cluster name and "murder-mystery" as the collection name, but you can change them in datastorage.py on line 25 and 26 if you want.
+The bot will use "discord" as the database name and "murder-mystery" as the collection name, but you can change them in datastorage.py on line 25 and 26 if you want.

 # Notes
 **This bot was made with the old discord.py commands library**, which means this bot does **NOT** support slash commands.
 It requires the message content intent